Whatisthisname/bayesian_network_to_spn/README.md

 # Contains different explorative notebooks I've used to learn and build this extension

-Defining a PGM is pretty easy.
+Defining a BN is pretty easy.
 Here's a simple example.

 ```python
 A = "A" @ noise  # noise is an i.i.d. gaussian with mean 0 and variance 1.
 The @ operator assigns a name to the variable.